-1. The college reserves the right to offer annual contracts to faculty which meet an average of 80% or more annual teaching load for three or more years and have earned a Senior Associate Faculty stipend for the previous three years.
+1. The college reserves the right to offer annual contracts to associate faculty which meet an average of 80% or more annual teaching load for three or more years and have achieved Senior Associate Faculty status for the previous three years.